Turkey threatens 'imminent' attack on Syria's Idlib after Russia talks | DW | 19.02.2020

 Aleppo airport reopens

 The talks came on the heels of Assad's Russian-backed government making significant gains in the northwest of the country.
-Its forces consolidated control over Aleppo province and seized the last segments of the strategic M5 highway that links Aleppo to Damascus.
+Its forces consolidated control over Aleppo province and seized the last segments of the strategic M5 highway, which links Aleppo to Damascus.

 In a symbolic message from Assad's government, a flight carrying Syrian officials and and journalists flew from Damascus to Aleppo, marking the resumption of internal flights between Syria's two largest cities for the first time since 2012.